Gmail Labels: The easiest guide for 2023

 This is the point where all the existing analytical, data collection, and sales acceleration software comes into play, among which email tracking applications deserve special attention.

 The email tracking technology relies on a 1-pixel image in the email.
-If a person activates email tracking for a specific email, the corresponding application includes a hidden 1-pixel image with a unique mail-ID into the outgoing message.
+If a person activates email tracking for a specific email, the corresponding application includes a hidden 1-pixel image with a unique mail-ID in the outgoing message.

 Once the recipient opens the email, their mail client or web service sends a request to the sender’s server in order to load the hidden 1-pixel image.